 Add dry white wine and stir gently.
 Cook for 1-2 minutes or until all the liquid has evaporated.

 The risotto is ready when the rice is al-dente and still somewhat firm to bite (after about 20 minutes).
-If you run out of stock and the risotto still isn't done, you can finish the cooking using hot water.
-If you're using unsalted stock, season the risotto with some salt and pepper.
+If you run out of broth and the risotto still isn't done, you can finish the cooking using hot water.
+If you're using unsalted broth, season the risotto with some salt and pepper.

 Serve the risotto hot, topped with the fried wild mushrooms, garnished with some chopped chives (or Italian parsley), and sprinkled with some black pepper.